Alex Bregman Player Props: Astros vs. Blue Jays

 Alex Bregman At The Plate

-- Bregman is batting .194 with a double, two home runs and 12 walks.
+- Bregman has a double, two home runs and 13 walks while hitting .197.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.